 The early warning signs of mania include:

 - Rapid speech

 - Easily distracted

 - Lack of energy

 Recognizing these early warning signs before going into a full-blown mania can help you seek advanced intervention.
 Failure to detect mania immediately can cause a lot of trouble in terms of your relationships, finances, and life in general.
-There might be instances when you could act or communicate aggressively towards family members, friends, or colleagues leaving some emotional damage.
-There might also be times when would splurge on needless things.
+There might be instances when you could act or communicate aggressively toward family members, friends, or colleagues, leaving some emotional damage.
+There might also be times when you would splurge on needless things.

 What Are the Risks of Misdiagnosis?

-Our bipolar specialists at Psychiatrists San Diego, Psychiatric Care NPs are ready to answer your questions!
+Our psychiatrist bipolar specialist at Psychiatrists San Diego, Psychiatric Care NPs are ready to answer your questions!
 We offer a range of treatment programs for depression, anxiety disorder, ADHD, or bipolar disorder that are specific to your symptoms and responses to ensure your full and long-term recovery.